fit_control {capybara}R Documentation

 sep_use_mu logical indicating whether to use mu-based separation detection during IRLS iterations.
 This catches observations where predicted values become extremely small (suggesting perfect prediction of zeros).
 Following ppmlhdfe methodology.
 The default is TRUE.

 return_fe logical indicating if the fixed effects should be returned.
 This can be useful when fitting general equilibrium models where skipping the fixed effects for intermediate steps speeds up computation.
-Note: Set to TRUE if you plan to extract fixed effects later.
-The default is FALSE to minimize memory usage.
+Set it to FALSE to minimize memory usage.
+The default is TRUE.

 keep_tx logical indicating if the centered regressor matrix should be stored.
 The default is FALSE to minimize memory usage.